If you are (or have been) reported missing?

 Making contact with police does not mean you will need to physically return home, or make contact with family.
 Your right to privacy protects your right to not be in contact with family.
 For more information talk to your local police who can help you and provide guidance depending on your situation.

-Peter BAGGENSTOS
+Peter HENRICH

-Missing Person Edward Faulkner
+Missing Person Barry Petersen

 See all profiles